UW-PSI/SalishSeaModel-analysis/docs/graphic_examples.md

 # Salish Sea Model output graphics
 These are some simple graphics that I created to help develop a sense of baseline values and differences.
-Most of the graphics were created on a time crunch and for the purpose of internal use and learning.
-Even so, I share them here as a way of documenting code and because the insights/knowledge may be more broadly of interest.
+Most of these graphics were created for the purpose of internal use and learning.

-Please reference this repository if you find this information helpful and develop it further.
+Please reference this repository if used.

 ---
 Overview of 2014 Conditions